MIRI TSO Recommended Strategies

 The number of groups in each integration should be calculated using the JWST Exposure Time Calculator (ETC), either optimizing for the required S/N ratio and/or the desired time resolution (i.e., the cadence at which the light curve should be sampled).
 In the case of very bright targets, the user has to balance the number of groups (where, generally, more is better) against potential saturation issues.
 In Figure 1 we provide some guidance for these choices.
 In general, the minimum recommended number of groups in an integration for accurate calibration is 5; values between 2 and 5 are also permitted, though the calibration accuracy may be affected for such observations.
 The maximum recommended length of an integration is approximately ~1,000 s, based on our current best understanding of cosmic ray arrival statistics and cosmic ray impact on the MIRI detectors.

 The number of integrations in the exposure should be calculated based on the required duration of the total exposure.
-This should include sufficient time out-of-transit compared to the transit duration, and some additional time to account for detector effects at the start of an exposure (~30 min).
+This should include sufficient time out-of-transit compared to the transit duration, and some additional time for detector settling (see section below).
 The maximum number of integrations permitted in a single exposure is 65,535.

 Detector readout mode

 TSOs should always be executed in FAST*readout mode.